-After installation, you can run DVR-Scan from any terminal/command prompt by typing
+After installing or extracting DVR-Scan, you can run it from any terminal/command prompt by typing

 dvr-scan (try running

 dvr-scan --version to verify that everything was installed correctly).
 If using a portable distribution on Windows, you need to run the program from the folder containing the

 dvr-scan.exe file, or add the folder to your system's

 %PATH% variable.
 This is not required if using the installer, as the installer will update your

 %PATH variable automatically.